 \section{Applications}

 We now illustrate the performance of our algorithm using two empirical applications.
-The first is a small-scale SVAR of the global oil market based on the model in \citet*{kilianmurphy2014}, which identifies flow supply, flow demand, and speculative demand shocks using a combination of sign and ranking restrictions.
+The first is a small-scale SVAR of the global oil market, based on the model in \citet*{kilianmurphy2014}, which identifies flow supply, flow demand, and speculative demand shocks using a combination of sign and elasticity bounds.
 The tight identifying assumptions in this model render traditional accept-reject methods computationally intensive, whereas our algorithm improves efficiency while replicating the main results.
-The efficiency gains increase with the tightness of the identified set as we demonstrate in the second application.
-This revisits the large-scale SVAR model of the U.S. economy developed by \citet*{crump2025large} and analyzed structurally by \citet*{chan2025largestructuralvarsmultiple}.
-This model includes 35 macroeconomic and financial variables and identifies up to eight structural shocks.
-We demonstrate that our algorithm remains computationally stable as the number of restrictions increases, in contrast to the exponential rise in computation time exhibited by the accept-reject method.
-Both applications highlight the accuracy and scalability of our approach in different settings.
-For both applications, we first demonstrate that our approach replicates the main results reported in each of the original papers.
-We then analyze the computational timing to show that our method can be more efficient than the traditional accept-reject algorithm.
+The second application revisits the large-scale SVAR model of the U.S. economy developed by \citet*{crump2025large} and analyzed structurally by \citet*{chan2025largestructuralvarsmultiple}, which includes 35 macroeconomic and financial variables and identifies up to eight structural shocks.
+We show that our algorithm remains computationally stable as the number of restrictions increases, in contrast to the exponential rise in computation time exhibited by the accept-reject method.
+Both applications highlight the scalability of our approach in distinct empirical settings.
+For each application, we first demonstrate that our approach replicates the main results reported in the original papers and then analyze the computational timing to show that our method can be more efficient than the traditional accept-reject algorithm.